thenineteen/Semiology-Visualisation-Tool/README.md

-<h2 align="center"> Seizure Semiology lateralisation and localisation information from 4,643 patients' data from 309 included original journal papers
+<h2 align="center"> Seizure Semiology lateralisation and localisation values
 <h3 align="center"> 11230 localising and 2391 lateralising datapoints
+<h3 align="center"> 4,643 patients' data from 309 included original journal articles

 <p align="center"> For research purposes only.
 Not for clinical use (yet). </p>